Welcome¶

 Besides phēnix and minimega, there are two additional services defined in the

-compose file; one for ElasticSearch and one for Kibana.
+compose file; one for Elasticsearch and one for Kibana.
 These are included in

 the compose file because they're often used with the Scorch phēnix application.

-If you don't need the ElasticSearch and Kibana services, you can prevent them
+If you don't need the Elasticsearch and Kibana services, you can prevent them

 from being started by specifying that only the phenix